Dune: Formation

 Sand hitting sand is more likely to stick; sand hitting a more coherent surface is more likely to bounce (saltation).
 This exacerbating feedback loop helps sand accumulate into dunes.

 A universally precise distinction does not exist between ripples, dunes, and draas, which are all deposits of the same type of materials.
 Dunes are generally defined as greater than 7 cm tall and may have ripples, while ripples are deposits that are less than 3 cm tall.
-A draa is a very large aeolian landform, with a length of several kilometers and a height of tens to hundreds of meters, and which may have superimposed dunes.
+A draa is a very large aeolian landform, with a length of several kilometres and a height of tens to hundreds of meters, and which may have superimposed dunes.

 Dunes are made of sand-sized particles, and may consist of quartz, calcium carbonate, snow, gypsum, or other materials.
 The upwind/upstream/upcurrent side of the dune is called the stoss side; the downflow side is called the lee side.
 Sand is pushed (creep) or bounces (saltation) up the stoss side, and slides down the lee side.
 A side of a dune that the sand has slid down is called a slip face (or slipface).

 The Bagnold formula gives the speed at which particles can be transported.